allencarvallo/JavaScript-Game/README.md

 # JavaScript-jQuery-mini-projects

-Simple game using JavaScript
+1. Reaction Tester: Simple game using JavaScript

-1. Reaction Tester: Let's check how fast you can respond { my best time is 0.343s :) }
+   Let's check how fast you can respond { my best time is 0.343s :) }

+2. Form Validation: To validate details submitted in form Implemented using jQuery and uses RegEx to validate details